tasmaal/Are-you-SIRious-/README.md

 -Make sure the part 2 of the function is uncommented (CTRL + T to uncomment selected text) and that the part 3 is commented (CTRL + R to comment selected text).

--Run functionBatch.m.
+-Run function Batch.m.
 The light test computes the evolution of populations over time, and compares it to data coming from WHO.
 This will take≈4 min on 4 cores.

 -A folder named OutputEbola is created by the program.
 It contains text files of the different trials of the simulation.